Energy-based Surprise Minimization for Multi-Agent Value Factorization: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) has seen tremendous growth in applications such as arcade games \cite{atari}, board games \cite{go, shogi}, robot control tasks \cite{ddpg, ppo} and lately, real-time games \cite{SC2}.
 The rise of RL has led to an increasing interest in the study of multi-agent systems \cite{maddpg, alphastar}, commonly known as Multi-Agent Reinforcement Learning (MARL).
 In the case of partially observable settings, MARL enables the learning of policies with centralised training and decentralised control \cite{dec}.
-This has proven to be useful for exploiting value-based methods which are often found to be sample-inefficient \cite{iql,coma}.
-Value Factorization \cite{vdn,qmix} is a common technique which enables the joint value function to be represented as a combination of individual value functions.
+This has proven to be useful for exploiting value-based methods which are otherwise deamed to be sample-inefficient \cite{iql,coma}.

+Value Factorization \cite{vdn,qmix} is a common technique which enables the joint value function to be represented as a combination of individual value functions conditioned on states and actions.
 In the case of Value Decomposition Network (VDN) \cite{vdn}, a linear additive factorization is carried out whereas QMIX \cite{qmix} generalizes the factorization to a non-linear combination, hence improving the expressive power of centralised action-value functions.
 Furthermore, monotonicity constraints in QMIX enable scalability in the number of agents.
-On the other hand, factorization across multiple value functions leads to the aggregation of approximation biases \cite{doubleqlearning, deepdoubleqlearning} originating from overoptimistic estimations in action values \cite{td3,maxmin} which remain an open problem in the case of multi-agent settings.
-Moreover, value factorization methods are conditioned on states and do not account for spurious changes in partially-observed observations, commonly referred to as surprise \cite{surprise}.
+On the other hand, factorization across multiple value functions leads to the aggregation of approximation bias \cite{doubleqlearning, deepdoubleqlearning} originating from overoptimistic estimations in action values \cite{td3,maxmin}.
+Moreover, value factorization methods yield state-based estimates and do not account for spurious changes in partially-observed observations, commonly referred to as surprise \cite{surprise}.